 Vestibular Rehabilitation Therapy (VRT) provided at our clinic will need to be supplemented with daily home exercises to gain the maximum results and optimal outcomes.

-We strive to provide the most current treatment forms to aid you in regaining function after suffering with vertigo.
+At Allied Physiotherapy Health Group, our Vestibular Physiotherapists strive to provide the most current treatment forms to aid you in regaining function after suffering from vertigo.

 Your assessment may take from 45-60 minutes, with follow up appointments last 30-45 minutes.